Nestor1111/ProductDemo/README.md

 		Go to http://localhost:8080/products

 ## Notes
-I did not finish:
+I did not have time to finish some details:
+- There is only one simple test.
+I would add many different test cases with the possibilities offered by JUnit.
 - There is not exception handling.
-- There is only one simple JUnit test.
 - I would add Swagger documentation.